kazijawad/webpack-three-template/README.md

 ### Prerequisites

-What things you need to install the software
+What things you need to install the software:

 ```
 Node.js